 Self-inflicted violence often begins during early adolescence, though it is also practiced by people of all ages.
 It may begin in response to a particular stressor, like family discord or parents divorcing.
 In other instances, it is adopted as a means of creating physical pain and making visible scars for what previously was solely emotional and invisible.

 Self-inflicted violence is one way people may respond to the emotional pain of physical or sexual abuse.
 In some cases, it is a way a person creates feelings and staves off a sense of being empty, hollow, or deadened.
 The practice of SIV may temporarily create a feeling of relief.

 People who engage in SIV are often secretive about the acts and may feel ashamed of engaging in self-harming behaviors.

 Treatment for SIV is largely aimed at addressing underlying emotions.
 Depending on the seriousness, a therapist may or may not initially try to help a client interrupt the pattern of self-injuring behaviors.
 In this sense, SIV deserves both short-term and long-term attention; that is, attention to what feelings are being experienced right now and the ability to look at the big picture, including how SIV fits into a person’s life.

 Many people who engage in self-injury find that with therapy, they improve over time, though it may be a number of years before the overt symptoms cease altogether.
 While concurrently working in therapy, medication often helps a person function better.

 There are many resources for people who engage in SIV.
-The counseling center staff is able to address SIV empathetically offering individual, short-term counseling, and when appropriate, making referrals for longer-term therapy.
-Area support groups or groups in the counseling center may be helpful as additional support for people struggling with self-inflicted violence.
+Counseling and Psychological Services staff is able to address SIV empathetically offering individual, short-term counseling, and when appropriate, making referrals for longer-term therapy.
+Area support groups or groups in Counseling and Psychological Services may be helpful as additional support for people struggling with self-inflicted violence.